In a city with a staggeringly high eviction rate, landlord-tenant court is one of the busiest corners of Philadelphia's municipal judiciary.

 Because Blain had a newborn child, she lucked into a legal aid lawyer provided by the Philadelphia Nurse-Family Partnership.
 With help secured for free, she fought the case—and won, when her lawyer discovered that her landlord hadn’t followed the city’s lead law.

-Most renters who enter the Widener Building aren’t so lucky, and the stakes are deceptively high.
+Most renters who enter the Widener Building aren’t so lucky, and the stakes are higher than many realize.
 With an eviction on your record, acquiring rental housing elsewhere becomes far more challenging.
 Even a small monetary judgment, which means tenants are left with a court-enforceable debt, will weigh down a tenant’s credit score.
 Future landlords will find it when using common tenant-screening background checks, and avoid drawing up a lease for anyone with that kind of blemish on their rental history.
 Getting public assistance from the public housing authority becomes difficult, too, because evictions count against applicants in that venue as well.

 Because Blain had a lawyer on her side, she knew her landlord didn’t have the lead safety paperwork in order and won her case.
 But she knows that isn’t the norm for people in her situation.